 Typically for a large tournament the club would need to block out many courts on a number of days early on - perhaps before the events have even been created.
 So well before we could schedule the matches.
 This would have been done under the Reservations tab of Manage courts.
 Crucially, the reservation category used for this would have the May be used for event scheduling option ticked (in the Details window).

-In Manage schedule you can normally only book a match on an unused court or on a court block booked in the name of the event.
+In Pre-book you can normally only book a match on an unused court or on a court block booked in the name of the event.
 But if you have many "events" (different draws) where bookings are intermingled, you'll find this too restrictive - you'll not be able to book a match in event A on a court that was pre-booked in the name of event B. But you can invoke an exception to this rule to over-book courts booked as a club reservation as per the above.
 To do so you must choose the reservation category that you intend to over-book.
 You'll find a drop down of eligible reservation categories right above the match listing.
 Choose one of these and you'll find that you can book a match to replace a court that is already booked in the name of the reservation selected.
 If there are no eligible reservation categories available the drop down does not appear and the option is thus unavailable.

 Conveniently, when you remove a booking it is replaced with this club reservation - allowing you to book another match from another event on top of it whilst ensuring the slot never becomes free for club members to use for other purposes.
 With no reservation category selected, removing a booking will replace it with a generic booking under the name of the event (and thus can only be re-used by another match in the same event).